CoreyGair/random-graphs-explorer/README.md

 -   `-d, --degree`

     Calculate the degree of the vertices.
-For a vertex v, the degree is the numnber of edges (i,j) such that v = i or v = j
+For a vertex v, the degree is the number of edges (i,j) such that v = i or v = j

 -   `-D, --diameter`